AdobeDocs/commerce-testing/src/pages/functional-testing-framework/commands/mftf.md

 - Verify admin credentials are valid.
 Allows the Functional Testing Framework to authenticate and run API requests to Adobe Commerce or Magento Open Source through cURL
 - Verify that Selenium is up and running and available for MFTF
-- Verify that new session of browser can open Admin and store front urls
+- Verify that new session of browser can open Admin and store front URLs
 - Verify that the Functional Testing Framework can run Adobe Commerce and Magento Open Source CLI commands

 #### Usage